UKHO/docs/docs/quality-assurance/testing-principles.md

 > Automation is key to delivering in a DevOps world, we seek to automate everything that can be, allowing us to move faster and with greater certainty.

-## We use Agile principles at every stage of our work

-> We must be flexible and adaptable, delivering value quickly to our customers, using Agile principles to help us do that.

 ## We use Behaviour Driven Development (BDD) to help us deliver value to our customers

 > BDD helps teams focus on the most valuable work to deliver, it helps clarify and ensure misunderstanding is reduced so that the right product is built.